 1. Write Down What You Are Feeling

-Now, it doesn't have to be a long thread on Reddit or Twitter.
+It doesn't have to be a long thread on Reddit or Twitter.
 It simply has to be a few words.
 The trick to this is to untangle what you are feeling and why you are feeling it.
-That way, you can figure out exactly why you are having a difficult time.
+That way, you can figure out exactly why you are having difficulty.
 If you can explain to yourself why you are feeling a bit down or frustrated, you will be able to do the same thing for others.

-When other people are able to realize why you are feeling the way you do, they will be able to help you.
+When other people can realize why you are feeling the way you do, they will be able to help you.
 That way, you don't simply become a confusing ball of emotion.
 You will be able to vocalize exactly what you are feeling.
 This can place you in a good position to process your emotions later.

 2. Identify Your Triggers for Emotional Outbursts

-Now, if you are a sensitive person, you may not necessarily have emotional outbursts; however, you do need to figure out what is making you sensitive.
-If you are able to do exactly that, you will be able to sense when you are about to react to something negatively.
+Now, if you are a sensitive person, you may not necessarily have emotional outbursts; however, you need to figure out what makes you sensitive.
+If you can do exactly that, you will be able to sense when you are about to react to something negatively.
 Then, you can get control of your emotions before it happens to you.
 This can have a positive impact on yourself as well as those around you.

 For example, you may be someone who believes someone is offending you when that is not their intention.
 This is one of the most common reasons why people feel sensitive.
-If you are able to identify the triggers that lead to sensitive emotional outbursts, you'll be able to avoid those situations, control your emotions, and place yourself in a better position to react to difficult situations in a positive way.
+Suppose you can identify the triggers that lead to sensitive emotional outbursts.

 3. Focus on NOT Overthinking Things